 Top 8 Free.
 Free from Sesame.
 Vegan

 Make sure to choose mangoes that are ripe but firm( not too squishy).
-Most achaar is made with firm fruit or raw vegetable, however this recipe creates a consistency similar to a sauce like chutney.
+Most achar is made with firm fruit or raw vegetable, however this consistency is similar to chutney.

 - 1/4 cup olive oil( EVOO)